 Health promotion and prevention are key components of high-value health care.
 Covered California recognizes that access to care, timely preventive care, coordination of care, and early identification of high-risk enrollees are central to the improvement of enrollee health.
-The following questions address Applicant's ability to track the health and wellness of enrollees and identify enrollees for preventive care and interventions.
-Responses will be evaluated based on the degree to which health and wellness data is tracked on membership and used to coordinate care.
+The

-16.4.1 Identify enrollee interventions used in 2021 to improve immunization rates.
+16.4.1 Identify enrollee interventions used in 20212022 to improve immunization rates.
 Check all that apply and provide a description of selected activities in Details fields.

-Response Details Childhood Immunizations Multi, Checkboxes.
-1: Enrollee reminders (electronic or written, etc.) sent to enrollees for needed care based on general eligibility (age/gender), 2: Enrollee-specific reminders for gaps in services based on administrative or clinical information (mail, email/text, automated phone or live outbound telephone calls triggered by the absence of a service), 3: Enrollee incentives, 4: None of the above, 5: Other, explain in Details 100 words.
-Immunizations for Adolescents Multi, Checkboxes.
-1: Enrollee reminders (electronic or written, etc.) sent to enrollees for needed care based on general eligibility (age/gender), 2: Enrollee-specific reminders for gaps in services based on administrative or clinical information (mail, email/text, automated phone or live outbound telephone calls triggered by the absence of a service), 3: Enrollee incentives, 4: None of the above, 5: Other, explain in Details 100 words.
-Immunizations for Adults Multi, Checkboxes.
-1: Enrollee reminders (electronic or written, etc.) sent to enrollees for needed care based on general eligibility (age/gender), 2: Enrollee-specific reminders for gaps in services based on administrative or clinical information (mail, email/text, automated phone or live outbound telephone calls triggered by the absence of a service), 3: Enrollee incentives, 4: None of the above, 5: Other, explain in Details 100 words.
+- Response - Details - Childhood Immunizations Multi, Checkboxes.
+1: Enrollee reminders (electronic or written, etc.) sent to enrollees for needed care based on general eligibility (age/gender), 2: Enrollee-specific reminders for gaps in services based on administrative or clinical information (mail, email/text, automated phone, or live outbound telephone calls triggered by the absence of a service), 100 words.
+3: Enrollee incentives, 4: Provider incentives, 5: Other, describe: [50 words], 6: None of the above, 5: Other, explain in Details Immunizations for Adolescents Multi, Checkboxes.
+1: Enrollee reminders (electronic or written, etc.) sent to enrollees for needed care based on general eligibility (age/gender), 2: Enrollee-specific reminders for gaps in services based on administrative or clinical information (mail, email/text, automated phone, or live outbound telephone calls triggered by the absence of a service), 100 words.
+3: Enrollee incentives, 4: Provider incentives, 5: Other, describe: [50 words], 6: None of the above, 5: Other, explain in Details

+Immunizations for Multi, Checkboxes.
+100

+Adults 1: Enrollee reminders (electronic or written, etc.) sent to enrollees words.

+for needed care based on general eligibility (age/gender),

+2: Enrollee-specific reminders for gaps in services based on

+administrative or clinical information (mail, email/text, automated

+phone, or live outbound telephone calls triggered by the absence

+of a service),

+3: Enrollee incentives,

+4: Provider incentives,

+5: Other, describe: [50 words],

+6: None of the above

+5: Other, explain in Details

-16.4.2 Indicate whether Applicant currently participates in the California Immunization Registry (both submitting and receiving data).
+16.4.2 Indicate whether Applicant currently participates in the California Immunization Registry (CAIR) (both submitting and receiving data).
 If yes, include a description of how Applicant uses the data obtained in the registry, e.g., supporting outreach to those with gaps in care or evaluating the effectiveness of provider interventions.

-Single, Radio group.

-1: Yes (explain) [50 words],
+1: Yes (explain) [Applicant participates in CAIR, describe: [50 words-], L.

-2: No.
+2: No Applicant does not participate in CAIR.

-16.4.3 Indicate the number and percent of tobacco-dependent Enrollees identified and participating in cessation activities during measurement year 2021.
+16.4.3 Indicate Provide the number and percent of tobacco-dependent Enrollees identified and participating in smoking cessation activities interventions for California commercial membership and Medi-Cal membership during measurement year 20212022.
 Do not report general prevalence.

-Note: If Applicants are is currently operating in Covered California, provide California commercial Enrollee counts and Covered California Enrollee counts.
-If Covered California Enrollee counts are not available or Applicants are is not currently operating in Covered California, provide California commercial Enrollee counts.
+Note: If Applicant is currently operating in Covered California, provide California commercial Enrollee counts and Covered California Enrollee counts.
+If Covered California Enrollee counts are not available or Applicant is not currently operating in Covered California, provide California commercial Enrollee counts.